hurwitzlab/CI2025/docs/syllabus.md

 ## Tools needed

 An Apple or Windows computer.
+Virtual Machine software.
-A free account on Replit.
+A free account on Amazon Web Services.
 A free account on GitHub.

 ## Instructor and Contact Information